ashikaavula/Term-Frequency-Inverse-Document-Frequency-Using-Map-Reduce/Readme.txt

-//Ashika Avula 800972702
+//Ashika Avula
 //aavula@uncc.edu

 I have compiled all java files in terminal.
 The following are the steps which i followed for execution.
 ------------------------------------------------------------------------------------------------------------------------------------

 First we have to create input and output paths in hdfs.
-I have already done that in asignment1 and i am using same for assignment2

 My input path is:
 /home/cloudera/wordcount/input